What Do Police Identification and Records Officer Do?

 - Package, store and retrieve evidence.

-What a Police Identification & Records Officer Should Know
+Qualities of a Police Identification & Records Officer

 When polled, Police Identification and Records Officers say the following skills are most frequently used in their jobs: